Swiss franc surge leads to disruption at some banks

-The Swiss National Bank (SNB) shook financial markets earlier in the day by scrapping its cap on the franc, sending the euro plunging as much as 30 percent below the 1.20 threshold EURCHF=.
+The Swiss National Bank (SNB) shook financial markets earlier in the day by scrapping its cap on the franc, sending the euro plunging as much as 30 percent below the 1.20 threshold .

 Amid the extreme currency fluctuations, PostFinance, one of Switzerland’s biggest banks for retail clients, temporarily stopped distributing euro bills, a bank spokesman said.